rickhohler/repo-merger/RUNBOOK.md

    repo detections) and `scan_manifest.json` for ingestion history.
 Manually copy/update golden repos inside the workspace as needed; subsequent scans remain idempotent.

+## Appendix: Golden pull

+Run `python -m repo_merger run --workspace <root> --golden-pull` (after `gh auth login`) to clone every repository you own into the workspace golden structure.
+Existing goldens are compared to the freshly cloned copy; only newer repos replace the workspace.
+Combine with `--scan` afterwards to ingest fragments.